 The goal of the AAPI Initiative is to improve college access and graduation achievement for Asian American and Pacific Islander students from underserved communities.
-The initiative targets the following communities, which, based on CSU data from the Early Assessment Test, need additional assistance to improve their levels of high school graduation and college access: Samoan, Tongan, Marshallese, Hawaiian, Cambodian, Hmong, Laotian, Fijian, underserved Chinese, Vietnamese, Filipino, Korean and Thai.
-In 2011, the CSU hosted three college fairs under the AAPI Initiative:
+The initiative targets the following communities, which, based on CSU data from the Early Assessment Test, need additional assistance to improve their levels of high school graduation and college access: Samoan, Tongan, Marshallese, Chamorro, Hawaiian, Cambodian, Hmong, Laotian, Fijian, underserved Chinese, Vietnamese, Filipino, Korean and Thai.
+In 2012-2013, the CSU hosted three College EXPO events under the AAPI Initiative: